webdevoir/hedera-rails/README.md

 # README

-Web application for academic research group, build with Ruby on Rail
+Web application for academic research group, build with Ruby on Rails

 * ruby-version: 2.3.1
 * rails: 5.0.0.1